AdobeDocs/experience-manager-screens.en/help/user-guide/tizen-player.md

 ### Naming Tizen Player {#name-tizen}

 You can assign a user-friendly device name to your Tizen player, thereby sending the assigned device name to Adobe Experience Manager (AEM).
-This capability not only allows you to name your Tizen player but also allows to you to easily assign appropriate content.
+This capability not only lets you name your Tizen player but also allows to you to easily assign appropriate content.

 >[!NOTE]
 >You can choose the Player name only before registration.
 Once the Player is registered, the Player name cannot be changed anymore.